Rights and Options After Filing a Complaint

 V. Resources Available

-- Nebraska Wesleyan University’s Title IX Deputy Coordinator
+- Nebraska Wesleyan University’s Title IX Coordinator for Lincoln students

-- Nebraska Wesleyan University’s Title IX Deputy Coordinator, Omaha
+- Nebraska Wesleyan University’s Title IX Deputy Coordinator for Omaha students

 14010 FNB Parkway, Omaha

 tjensen2 [at] nebrwesleyan.edu

 Roy G. Story Student Center – Room 040

 (402) 465-2533 (Office)

 (402) 475-7273 (24-Hour Crisis Hotline)